-The book presents an impressive theoretical framework around how good ideas emerged in the human history and debunking myths associated with the same.
-The underlying theme of the book is how coral reefs, big cities, and the world-wide web provide the right platform for innovation.
+The book presents an impressive theoretical framework around how good ideas emerged in human history and debunking myths associated with the same.
+The underlying theme of the book is how coral reefs, big cities, and the world-wide-web provide the right platform for innovation.

 A right platform for innovation provides liquid networks which encourage rapid information sharing, serendipitous encounters, the formation of slow hunches, the exploration of the adjacent possible, and exaptation of the existing solutions for solving seemingly unrelated problems.